joshdipo/105_SRE_Cloud_computing_AWS/README.md

 What is a VPC?
 - Vitual Private Cloud
 - It is a secure, isolated private cloud that is hosted within a public cloud
-- Combines the scalability of a public cloud with the isolation of a private cloud
+- Combines the scalability of a public cloud with the isolation of your data a private cloud

 What is an Internet Gateway?